 The impact of a disability may mean you occasionally need additional time to complete assignments.
 For concerns related to exams and group projects, please consult your course outline, and then contact your professor/instructor.

-If your accessibility advisor has authorized you for accommodations for disability-related extensions on assignments, we recommend asking your professor/instructor for a short extension and providing them with the link to your approved accommodations before the deadline.
-This information will verify your registration with SAS (Student Accessibility Services) and your accommodation for disability related extensions.
-With this information a professor may (?) provide up to a 5-day extension without penalty and without the involvement of your SAS Advisor.
+If your University of Guelph accessibility advisor has authorized you for accommodations for disability-related extensions on assignments, we recommend asking your professor/instructor for a short extension and providing them with the link to your approved accommodations before the deadline.
+This information will verify your registration with Student Accessibility Services (SAS) and your accommodation for disability related extensions.
+With this information a professor may provide up to a 4-day extension without penalty and without the involvement of your SAS Advisor.

-Please contact your Advisor for extensions beyond five days.
+Please contact your Advisor for extensions beyond four days.
 In addition, if you need more than 2 extensions in one course, please speak to your Advisor.

 While students should aim to request an extension in advance, disability-related challenges may not always make this possible.
 In these circumstances, speak with your Advisor to discuss next steps.

 All courses and programs have essential requirements that students must complete in order to achieve the expected learning outcomes, and at times this makes accommodations rather complex.
-For this reason it is always best for students to contact SAS as early as possible when choosing courses in order to anticipate potential barriers and develop strategies to manage them.
+For this reason it is always best for students to contact Student Accessibility Services as early as possible when choosing courses in order to anticipate potential barriers and develop strategies to manage them.

 Students who need to take a reduced course load as a result of a disability may be eligible for reduced tuition and fees when taking 2.0 credits.
 In addition, OSAP has some provisions for students with permanent disabilities, such as a reduced threshold for being considered full-time, additional grants, and a bursary.